 My father replied.
 “Your last letter home arrived last night.
 You give me mixed emotions because you make me very happy with your expressions of love for us and your deep feelings for home.
 But I am also unhappy because you are apparently suffering a bit.
 Mommy is also writing a letter to you today…which should cheer you up.
 Believe me, you are not being forgotten by us.
 We all love and treasure you to the utmost of our feelings and emotions.”

-Dad closed that letter giving me his arrival time at Heathrow the following month, as he was attending the Oxford/Berkeley Summer School for a four-week course on International Law and Jurisprudence.
+Dad closed that letter giving me his arrival time at Heathrow the following month, as he was attending the Oxford/Berkeley Summer School for a four-week course on International Law and Jurisprudence, taking the initiative himself, at 68, to engage in study abroad in his own field.
 I met him at Heathrow International Arrivals, helped him with his bags, and rode in a taxi with him to his hotel.
 Over dinner that night, he spoke more to me of Toynbee but also Teilhard de Chardin, another of my father’s heroes.
 The next day at the train station, he was like a kid off summer camp, for he was so excited to be going to Oxford.
 The following summer he was on his deathbed, passing away in his sleep early in September 1974, 69 years old.